 - to promote a lifelong involvement in sport and physical activity - to promote an appreciation for active healthy living including personal fitness - to promote the opportunity for all to participate regardless of skill, gender or experience - to emphasize sportsmanship and acceptance of different levels of ability Strength and Conditioning 11 & 12 This course is open to students in Grades 11 and 12 Strength and Conditioning is a practical movement course.
 There is a strong emphasis on strength and barbell training in this course.
 The goal of this class is to educate, train and assess students on functional human movements and proper lifting techniques.
 It is also the goal of this course to provide each student with a wide-variety of safe training knowledge and skills so that each student can maintain a healthy, active lifestyle throughout adulthood.
 In addition, there will be a theory component to this course taught intermittently throughout the year.
 Topics may include: F.I.T.T. principles of exercise, sport nutrition, sport psychology, human anatomy & functions of body systems, biomechanics of resistance exercises, weight training periodization & personalized program design.
-Fit for Life 11/12 Recommended course: PHE 10 Grade 11 (MACLV11CO2) Grade 12 (MACLV12CO2) This is a senior elective course that focuses on individual health and wellness and is designed to enable students to develop and maintain their health and wellness through developing healthy lifestyle habits.
-Students will work on nutrition and healthy eating, stress management, sleep habits and physical fitness in a supportive and non-competitive environment.
-Students will learn health and wellness strategies and activities that can support and motivate them.
-Students will work on setting and achieving their individual wellness goals - including, but not limited to, developing better sleep hygiene, managing stress and other challenging emotions, eating and hydrating for wellness, gently improving physical fitness (strength, endurance, cardio and flexibility) through going for walks, bike rides, stretching, doing Yoga/Pilates and other activities.
-Students will also look at time management and ways to schedule wellness into their lives.
-The course will involve excursions off campus to local destinations such as Trout Lake and sometimes further afield in our city.
 Athletic Leadership 10/11/12 Gr 10: (YHRA-0A) /Gr 11: (YHRA-1A) / Gr 12: (YHRA-2A) Athletic Leadership 10/11/12 is for highly motivated students who wish to enhance their leadership skills while working with the Gladstone Athletic Program.
 Students will work closely with the Athletic Director, as well as coaches and athletes to enhance the athletic opportunities for Gladstone students.
 Athletic Leadership Students will be involved in: - Activities which support teams by working closely with coaches, managers and or sponsor teachers - Programs to promote students athlete recognition - Programs for sport officiating at Gladstone - Scorekeeping and the coordination of scorekeeper scheduling - Athletics website development and upkeep - Promotion of school athletic events.